erdogant/bnlearn/docs/source/UseCases.rst

 Make inference when you have data
 '''''''''''''''''''''''''''''''''''''''''

-In this scenario we have the medical records of hundreds or even thousands patients treatments regarding shortness-of-breath (dyspnoea).
-The goal is to make inferences across variables given the data set.
+In this scenario we the goal is to make inferences across variables given the data set.

 Steps to take
-	1. Import the data
+	1. Import the data set
 	2. Compute Directed Acyclic Graph (DAG)
 	3. Compute Conditional Probability Distributions (CPDs)